SEO 2.0 Definitions: It’s about People, Self-Spreading and Being Reputable

 #3 SEO 2.0 – SEOs are Marketers Too! | SEO.com

-David Malmborg of SEO.com very carefully explains why the SEO industry had to adapt.
+David Malmborg of SEO.com very carefully explains why the SEO industry had to adapt in recent years.

 The changes of the Internet landscape that led to the paradigm shift of SEO 2.0 have rarely been so well formulated in such a short post.